 2. Upon receiving the service API update request, the CAPIF core function checks whether the API publishing function is authorized to update the published service APIs information.
 If the check is successful, the service API information provided by the API publishing function is updated at the CAPIF core function (API registry).

 3. The CAPIF core function provides a service API update response to the API publishing function and triggers notifications to subscribed API invokers as described in subclause 8.8.4.
+If the API publishing function doesn’t receive a service API update response, the API publishing function doesn’t update the service API status.